 It’s no secret that we are on our phones way too much.
 I mean, they have become an additional appendage practically.
 We have them in our hands constantly, and when they aren’t, they are within arm’s reach.
 But have we stopped to think what message we are sending to those we choose to spend time IRL with when we can’t put down our phones?

 You aren’t as important to me as whatever is on the other side of this device.

 When my daughter said to me for the first time, “I swear your phone is more important to you than I am.”
 It hurt.
-Deeply.
+Deep.
 She was five.
 And while I know that’s not even remotely true, that’s what she receives from me when I have my nose in my phone while we are spending time together.
-And we both do it now–we have both had to be very intentional not to be doing something together while simultaneously with our noses in our phones.
+And we both do it now–I honestly can’t remember the last time we enjoyed a show together and neither of us had our noses in our phones simultaneously.

 This summer, I attended a friend’s wedding and made a conscious decision to leave my phone in my purse for the night and enjoy the evening.
 I pulled it out for a couple of quick snaps of my kiddo, because she looked absolutely stunning that evening, but for the majority of the night, my phone was tucked away.